zappascout/devil_notes-sources/docs/index.md

 despite our best efforts.
 Readers finding any such quirks (or "quarks" for anyone who's read chapter 15) can flag them via **devil-notes@andrewsmithauthor.com**.
-The Edit Gremlins' close cousins the Time Goblins dictate that replying directly by email will probably be impossible, but please know that, whether a suggestion ends up being incorporated or not, constructive contributions have my sincerest thanks and respect.
-Mastodon and X are where these thanks are most likely to be posted. — Andrew S, August 2024
+The Edit Gremlins' close cousins the Time Snarks dictate that replying directly by email will probably be impossible, but please know that, whether a suggestion ends up being incorporated or not, constructive contributions have my sincerest thanks and respect.
+Mastodon and X are where these thanks are most likely to be posted. — asx, August 2024